2 min read

 • Take advantage of special offers (e.g., two items for the price of one).

-• Buy generic or store brand.
+• Buy generic or store-brand items.

 • Plan menus ahead of time.